 Fasting will put you into ketosis, which is when your body depletes its glucose stores and starts burning fatty acids for fuels.
 This is what normally happens when we fast or when we stop eating all carbohydrates.

 For most people, going into ketosis isn’t a problem.
 But some people carry genetic variants that make it harder to burn fat for energy.
 These ‘Inborn Errors of Metabolism’ affect the genes associated with either long, medium, or short chain fatty acids.
-The mutations are in the A/CADS and A/CADM genes, causing short-chain acyl-CoA dehydrogenase deficiency (SCADD) and medium-chain acyl-CoA dehydrogenase deficiency (MCADD).
+The mutations are in the ACADS and ACADM genes, causing short-chain acyl-CoA dehydrogenase deficiency (SCADD) and medium-chain acyl-CoA dehydrogenase deficiency (MCADD).
 Other mutations cause problems with long-chain fatty acids.

 Carrying two copies of the mutations usually has a big impact on your well-being, and this is one type of genetic disease that is now usually checked at birth through newborn screenings.
 Children with inborn errors of metabolism need to eat regularly and avoid fasting.